wbw20/nino-cli/README.md

-nino
+nino-cli
 ====

-Command line tool for arduino.
-This is a standalone project, so the Arduino IDE is *not* required.
+Command line wrapper for Nino.

 **warning**:  This is not yet a 1.0 release.
 It should not be considered stable.
 Right now only 64 bit Mac is supported.